Daniel J. Frey

 Or solved by one candidate.

-It is the act itself, the struggle, against impossible odds, which is the victory for love.
+It is the act itself, the struggle against impossible odds, where victory is achieved by love.

 Evil cannot win unless good does nothing.